 Daily communal meals and rooftop entertainment

 This hostel has been earning Hostelworld’s “Hoscar” awards for many years and it’s easy to see why.
-The dorms are custom-designed with all the amenities you need, but it’s really the rooftop that’s the star of the show.
-It’s very easy to make new travel friends there, especially if you participate in the rooftop breakfast or daily family dinners.
+The dorms are custom-designed with all the amenities you need, but it’s the rooftop area that really makes the difference.
+It’s easy to make new travel friends there, especially if you join the rooftop breakfast or daily family dinners.
+The vibe is social and there are often events on the roof though it’s not really a ‘party’ hostel, so you can get some good sleep every night.

 La Flamenka Hostel